Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

-where A, B and $\phi_0$ are are the fitting parameters.
-The modulation factor which is directly proportional to the polarization of the photons is given by the ratio of $A$ to $B$, whereas the polarization angle in the detector plane is given by $\phi_0$.
-Number of Compton events used to obtain the azimuthal distribution is $\sim$2500.
-A clear modulation in the azimuthal distribution signifies that the GRB is highly polarized with modulation amplitude ($\mu$) around $0.19$ at an angle $-34^\circ$ in the detector plane.
-Measurement of polarization from $\mu$ requires estimation of modulation factor for 100 $\%$ polarized radiation which will be discussed later.
+where A, B and $\phi_0$ are the fitting parameters.
+The modulation factor which is directly proportional to the polarization of the photons is given by the ratio of $A$ to $B$ and the polarization angle in the detector plane is given by $\phi_0$.
+The fitted cosine curve for GRB~160821A is shown in solid blue line in Figure \ref{fig_modcurve1} (right).
+The number of Compton events used to obtain the azimuthal distribution is $\sim$2100.
+A clear modulation in the azimuthal distribution signifies that the GRB is highly polarized with a modulation amplitude ($\mu$) around 0.229$\pm$0.062 at an angle -39.08$\pm$3.86$^\circ$ in the detector plane.
+The green dashed line is the simulated azimuthal distribution for 100 \% polarized radiation from GRB 160821A for the same observed polarization angle.
+The modulation amplitude ($\mu_{100}$) value is given in Table \ref{table_final}.